antonlindstrom/puppet-logstash/README.md

 ## Other components

-Components such as Elasticsearch, grok or RabbitMQ should be installed with their own modules.
+Components such as elasticsearch, grok or redis should be installed with their own modules.